Portageville, Missouri

-Portageville is a city located within New Madrid and Pemiscot in the U.S. state of Missouri.
+Portageville is a city located within New Madrid and Pemiscot counties in the U.S. state of Missouri.
 The population was 2,942 at the time of the 2020 census.

 History

 A post office has been in operation in Portageville since 1873.
 The city's name comes from the nearby Portage Bayou.

 From 1935 to 1936, Portageville was the home of the Portageville Pirates, who were part of the Kitty League.
 According to one source, "In 1935, the Portageville Pirates are awarded the second-half title after the Jackson Generals and Union City Greyhounds are disqualified for having too many class players on their rosters."
 In 1936, the Pirates relocated to Owensboro, Kentucky.

 Geography

 Portageville is primarily located in New Madrid County.
 It is situated along U.S. Route 61 and Missouri Route 162, which briefly merge as they pass through the city.
 Interstate 55 runs through the eastern part of Portageville, which is located approximately 5 mi west of the Mississippi River.

 According to the United States Census Bureau, the city has a total area of 2.04 sqmi, all of which is land.